SAP-samples/btp-cap-genai-rag/docs/tutorial/4-test/3-PushSampleMails.md

     &grant_type=client_credentials
     ```

-5. Once you successfully retrieved a token issued by XSUAA, please scroll down and execute the **ADD MAILS** request.
+5. Once you successfully retrieved a token issued by XSUAA, please scroll down and execute the **ADD MAILS I** request.
+The processing will take a while, so please wait until the request returns a result.
 The request will automatically inject the token retrieved from XSUAA.

    > **Important** - For single-tenant scenarios, please use the **odata/v4/mail-insights** path instead of the **rest/api/mail-insights** path as indicated below.

     ```http
-    ### ADD MAILS
+    ### ADD MAILS I
     @token = {{getXsuaaToken.response.body.$.access_token}}

-    # @name addMails
+    # @name addMailsI
     POST {{btpAppHostname}}/rest/api/mail-insights/addMails
     content-type: application/json
     Authorization: Bearer {{token}}